adrianbanks/adrianbanks.github.io/_posts/2006-06-14-dns-error-when-adding-a-computer-to-a-domain.md

 The domain name [domainname] might be a NetBIOS domain name.
 If this is the case, verify that the domain name is properly registered with WINS.
 If you are certain that the name is not a NetBIOS domain name, then the following information can help you troubleshoot your DNS configuration.
 An error occurred when DNS was queried for the service location (SRV) resource record used to locate a domain controller for domain [domainname].
-The error was: “No DNS servers configured for local system.” (error code 0×0000267C DNS_ERROR_NO_DNS_SERVERS) The query was for the SRV record for _ldap._tcp.dc._msdcs.[domain]”
+The error was: "No DNS servers configured for local system." (error code 0×0000267C DNS_ERROR_NO_DNS_SERVERS) The query was for the SRV record for _ldap._tcp.dc._msdcs.[domain]”
 </pre>

-After puzzling for ages as to why it wasn’t happy, I checked my IP settings and found the problem.
+After puzzling for ages as to why it wasn't happy, I checked my IP settings and found the problem.
 Somehow, the IP settings had changed to a specified IP address instead of using DHCP.
 Changing them back solved the problem straight away.